carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

+#### Outliers and interactions
 It appears the worst performing predictors do not have much of a linear relationship with log(salePrice) and have some extreme outliers in the test set data.
-We also see some mild indication that some of these predictors may have other external variables that cause them to produce multiple distributions between predictor and log(salePrice).
-For example, it looks like there may be two data clouds in the TotalBsmtSF vs log(sale_price) plot.
-The type of basement finish may intersect with that relationship — producing multiple distributions.
-This is one reason why it is essential to include as many relevant variables in a model as possible.
+If we were only to focus on univariate models, we would want to remove these outliers after carefully considering their meaning and cause.
+However, outliers in a univariate context may not remain outliers in a multivariate context.

+This point is further illustrated by the distributions / data clouds we see with the TotalBsmtSF predictor.
+The type of basement finish may change the relationship between TotalBsmtSF and SalePrice.
+If we fit a regression model that accounts for this interaction, the model will follow a linear pattern for each distribtuion separately.
+Similarly, certain outliers may stem from other predictors having interactions/relationships with one another.
+When searching for outliers, it is important to consider such multivariate interactions.

 ### Fitting all predictors
 Let's assume all predictors in the Ames housing dataset are related to at least some extent to sale price, and fit a multivariate regression model using all continuous predictors.